Sevelawin

 Dosage and Administration

 Patients Not Taking a Phosphate Binder.
 The recommended starting dose of Sevelawin is 800 to 1600 mg, which can be administered as two to four Sevelawin® 400 mg Tablets with each meal based on serum phosphorus level.
+Table 4 provides recommended starting doses of Sevelawin for patients not taking a phosphate binder.

 Table 4.
 Starting Dose for Patients Not Taking a Phosphate Binder

-SERUM PHOSPHORUSSEVELAWIN-C 800 MGSEVELAWIN 400 MG
+SERUM PHOSPHORUSSEVELAWIN® 400 MG

-> 5.5 and < 7.5 mg/dL1 tablet three times daily with meals2 tablets three times daily with meals
+> 5.5 and < 7.5 mg/dL2 tablets three times daily with meals

-> 7.5 and < 9.0 mg/dL2 tablets three times daily with meals3 tablets three times daily with meals
+³ 7.5 and < 9.0 mg/dL3 tablets three times daily with meals

-> 9.0 mg/dL4 tablets three times daily with meals
+³ 9.0 mg/dL4 tablets three times daily with meals